analytiq-hub/sigagent.github.io/software_stacks/azure.md

     * Group
     * Service Principal
     * Managed Identity - Azure Service itself will have this kind of identity
+  * Storage Acct can use Storage Acct keys but that is not recommended.
+  * Next best level of security is Shared Access keys
+  * RBAC (roles based access control)

 #### Other
 * [Cloud Data Platform](../cloud_data_platform.md)